-If you spend your winters in a warmer climate, you might be preparing for your departure sometime soon.
-But before you leave to enjoy the sunshine and warmth of a less snowy climate, take care to prepare the home you’re leaving behind.
+If you spend your winters or even a few weeks on vacation in a warmer climate, you might be preparing for your departure sometime soon.
+But before you leave to enjoy the sunshine and warmth, take care to prepare the home you’re leaving behind.

-Here are eight destructive nasties you don’t want to find when you return next spring.
+Here are eight destructive nasties you don’t want to find when you return home.
 Follow these precautions to help you avoid the damage they could bring while you’re away.

 1. A New Colony of Bats (and Their Guano)